stelzinga/MF/MGT_80.Tools.md

 - Clients: although not in direct control of the company's recovery scope, being able to stay connected to clients is key for most companies
 - Office: building where Staff work.
 Could be if home working is applicable for the Company.
 - Staff: an employee working in office or from home or both using one or more User Apps, this includes personal devices with company software accessible via broadband, WiFi, etc. Structurally, this also includes the psychological constraints (more on this later).
-- User Apps: Software running on a PC or Laptop and connecting to Server Apps.
+- User Apps:Software running on Hardware i.e., a PC or Laptop and connecting to Server Apps.
 - Server Apps: core business functionality embedded in Software and running on Hardware.
 The Server App is thus Software + Hardware.
-In the Conceptual Framework the Server Apps also contain *Data* e.g., orders, contracts, transactions, referential, static data, procedures.
+In the Conceptual Framework the Server Apps also include *Data* e.g., orders, contracts, transactions, referential, static data, procedures.
 - Suppliers: e.g., exchanges, brokers, data vendors, but also building rentals (see below).
 - ⇆, ⇗⇙: Network Components assuring *connectivity*, the components that link everything together: Routers, Switches, cabling, etc.